Drug Abuse Addiction Treatment

 Drug abuse and addiction are problems that can have devastating consequences.
 Not only can they destroy the affected individual's life, they have a pervasive effect on all those who know or work with the individual.
 The best hope for recovery is immediate addiction treatment.

-For assistance, call our toll-free helpline at 1-888-744-0069.
+For assistance, call our toll-free helpline at 1-888-744-0069Who Answers?.
 Our treatment support representatives are standing by 24 hours a day, seven days a week to provide you with the confidential treatment information you need.

 The Difference Between Drug Abuse and Addiction

-It is a common misunderstanding that drug abuse and addiction are the same thing but when you know the drug abuse facts, you will easily see a distinct difference between the two.
-In a nutshell, drug abuse involves the intentional abuse of a substance; addiction refers to the chemical drug dependence of a substance (American Psychiatric Association, 2000).
+It is a common misunderstanding that drug abuse and addiction are the same thing but when you know the important drug abuse facts, you will easily see a distinct difference between the two.
+In a nutshell, drug abuse involves the intentional misuse of a substance; addiction refers to the chemical drug dependence on a substance (American Psychiatric Association, 2000).
 Not everyone that uses drugs becomes addicted to them.
-There are various levels or stages of drug abuse problems and addiction.
+There are various levels or stages of drug abuse situation and/or addiction.

 Credit: TEDx Talks